nrkn/h5on/readme.md

 Each array item is wrapped in an <h5-item> element, much like an ordinary list (`<ul><li>` etc.) Again, this is for ease of selection and display.

+The attributes are used for selection only - when converting back to an object, the plugin expects an `<h5-array>` to contain only `<h5-item>` elements.
+The `<h5-item>` element can contain any other element.
+No error checking is performed!

 ### Object

 ```html